Dynatrace/openkit-java/docs/example.md

 RootAction rootAction = session.enterAction(rootActionName);
 ```

-Since `RootAction` extends the `Action` all further methods are the same for both interfaces, except
+Since `RootAction` extends the `Action` interface all further methods are the same for both interfaces, except
 for creating child actions, which can only be done with a `RootAction`.

 ## Entering a child Action